SerenaZh/Elden-Thing-Game/README.md

 Alternatively you would need to use an instance of which breaks the Open/Closed principle as well as the Liskov Substitution principle.
+Req3 - Approved by Jordan May 28th 16:06